inseven/reporter/README.md

 # Reporter

-File change monitor for macOS and Linux with built-in mailer
+File change report generator for macOS and Linux a with built-in mailer

 ## Overview